 Prostaglandins are sometimes referred to as local mediators because they carry out important functions near the location in which they were produced, rather than throughout the body.
 In vivo studies show that the R-enantiomer is converted to the S-enantiomer, which is thought to be the more pharmacologically active enantiomer.

 Inflammation occurs when the body’s protective mechanisms are triggered in response to injury.
 The accumulation of white blood cells at the site of injury leads to pain, swelling, heat, redness, fever, and pain, which are together referred to as inflammation.

-The effects of inflammation are potentially beneficial, with pain alerting a person to the problem, swelling helping to prevent movement of a joint and increased blood flow aiding healing.
-However, these effects can fail to confer a benefit in the long-term.
+The effects of inflammation are potentially beneficial, with pain alerting a person to the problem, swelling helping to prevent movement of a joint, and increased blood flow to aid in healing.
+However, these effects can fail to confer a benefit in the long term.
 For example, pain may be ongoing long after a person is aware of the trauma.
 Other effects of the inflammatory process can also be too powerful and lead to more harm than good.

-Effects of Ibuprofen
+Effects of ibuprofen

-The initial effect of ibuprofen is reduction in pain.
+The initial effect of ibuprofen is a reduction in pain.
 The anti-inflammatory actions, however, may fail to take effect for up to two to three weeks.

-However, taking the appropriate dose of ibuprofen can ensure that positive health effects such as reduced pain, inflammation and fever do outweigh any negative effects such as gut irritation or bleeding.
+However, taking the appropriate dose of ibuprofen can ensure that positive health effects, such as reduced pain, inflammation, and fever, outweigh any negative effects of the drug, such as gut irritation or bleeding.
 The difference in dose between the amount that causes positive health effects and the amount that causes adverse effects is referred to as the therapeutic window.